musikid/pjdfstest/book/src/test-declaration.md

-To have access to these functions, the test should be declared with a `SerializedTestContext` parameter in place of `TestContext` and the `serialized` keyword should be prepended before features. umask is automatically set to 0 for serialized test cases.
+To have access to these functions, the test should be declared with a `SerializedTestContext` parameter in place of `TestContext` and the `serialized` keyword should be prepended before features.

 For example: